MionKit/mion/README.md

 npx lerna run test

 ## compiles typescript in @mionkit/router
+## Please note that the build is only building the project's files if there are any dependencies they should be build before
 npx nx run @mionkit/router:build

 ## compiles typescript in all packages (NX will build only whats required)